 Now, he or she is now updating you on how terrible his situations are becoming and how urgent your help is needed.

 Therefore, you are now put into an emotional blackmail where your “what if” is growing stronger every second.
-You will now feel like, what if he or she genuinely needs your help?
+You will now feel like, What if he or she genuinely needs your help?
 Or what if you end up losing him for not fulfilling this simple request?
 What if?
 What if?.

 How to handle what-if State

-Knowing how to handle your what-if state is a good way to handle internet scam.
+Knowing how to handle your what-if state is a good way to handle internet scams.
 The first way to handle this is by slowing down the transaction process.
 This is by learning how to break deadlines with a promise to fulfill the demand.

 One weapon internet scammers use is urgency.
 When it is too urgent, learn to promise fulfillment of the demand but not at the actual time.